japila-books/spark-sql-internals/docs/spark-sql-functions-regular-functions.md

 +-----------------------------+
 ----

-The <<spark-sql-Expression-MonotonicallyIncreasingID.adoc#, current implementation>> uses the partition ID in the upper 31 bits, and the lower 33 bits represent the record number within each partition.
+The <<spark-sql-Expression-MonotonicallyIncreasingID.md#, current implementation>> uses the partition ID in the upper 31 bits, and the lower 33 bits represent the record number within each partition.
 That assumes that the data set has less than 1 billion partitions, and each partition has less than 8 billion records.

 [source, scala]
 ----